YashuDhatrika/NLP-Project/README.md

-# NLP-Project
-Implementation of Text to SQL for NLIDB systems:
+# Implementation of Text to SQL for NLIDB systems using NLP and Deep Learning:
 We aim to make information easily available to non technical users.
 One of the major sources of information is Databases.
 Users of any background can analyze large amounts of data if they are able to use natural language processing to query databases.Hence we need a